 17. FURTHER ENCOURAGES Contracting Parties to allocate budget, where possible, for youth engagement and capacity-building opportunities in wetlands-related projects and programmes at national and local levels;

-18. CALLS UPON all Convention working groups and subsidiary bodies to include at least one youth representative member (whether a Youth Focal Point or youth representative of the International Organization Partners of the Convention (IOPs)), and encourages their active participation in meetings;
+18. CALLS UPON all Convention working groups and subsidiary bodies to include at least one youth representative member (whether a Youth Focal Point or youth representative of the International Organization Partners of the Convention (IOPs)), [either as a member of the delegation or as an observer,] and encourages their active participation in meetings;

-19. ENCOURAGES the Scientific and Technical Review Panel (STRP) to engage with young and early career scientists and researchers for implementation of the STRP Workplan; and
+19. [INVITES] [ENCOURAGES the Scientific and Technical Review Panel (STRP) to engage with] young and early career scientists and researchers [to engage as observers in the work done by STRP] [for implementation of the STRP Workplan; and]

 20. INVITES the IOPs to strengthen youth involvement in their programmes and outreach including by participating in, and providing financial [contributions] / [opportunities] to, the Youth Working Group, aligning youth activities with the Youth Workplan, and including youth in key governance and decision-making processes and positions.